Explore some of the key moments and events that have helped shape the course of South African Communist Party. Follow the links for more detail.

 Joe Slovo marries Ruth First.

-July, The CPSA makes a statement calling on the African, Indian and Coloured people to unite in resisting the Nationalist aggression.
+The CPSA makes a statement calling on the African, Indian and Coloured people to unite in resisting Nationalist aggression.

-November, Naomi Shapiro after reading Die Burger, an Afrikaans language newspaper informs Dadoo of a Government ban on him against appearing at public meetings.
+Naomi Shapiro after reading Die Burger, an Afrikaans language newspaper, informs Dadoo of a Government ban on him against appearing at public meetings.

-December 13, At a mass meeting convened in Johannesburg, the Transvaal Indian Congress, African National Congress, Communist Party of South Africa, Johannesburg District and the African People’s Organisation condemn the ban on Dadoo.
+At a mass meeting convened in Johannesburg, the Transvaal Indian Congress, African National Congress, Communist Party of South Africa, Johannesburg District and the African People’s Organisation (APO) condemn the ban on Dadoo.

-May 5 - 6, An emergency meeting of the Central Committee of the Communist Party of South Africa, convened in Cape Town discusses the impending Unlawful Organisations Bill, declaring the propagation of Communism illegal.
-The Bill earmarks the forcible dissolution of the Communist Party and lays down various measures that the Government against members of the Communist Party of South Africa.
+An emergency meeting of the Central Committee of the Communist Party of South Africa, convened in Cape Town discusses the impending Unlawful Organisations Bill, declaring the propagation of Communism illegal.
+The Bill earmarks the forcible dissolution of the Communist Party and lays down various measures that the Government intends enacting against members of the Communist Party of South Africa.
 The meeting was to consider how the Communist Party of South Africa was going to deal with the Government’s threat.

 With the dissolution of the CPSA, Kotane decides to move back to Johannesburg and begins a furniture business with a partner.
 Along with other comrades Kotane works towards the reconstitution of the Party, something which he had to do great care because, as the Party’s chief executive officer, he was under constant police surveillance.

-September, The first round of ‘naming’ letters are sent out which creates the Minister of Justice’s list of ‘office-bearers, members or active supporters’ of the CPSA
+The first round of ‘naming’ letters are sent out which creates the Minister of Justice’s list of ‘office-bearers, members or active supporters’ of the CPSA.

-Despite appear on the final list of communists, Bram Fischer is granted admission to senior advocate thus becoming a member of the Queens Council.
+Despite appearing on the final list of communists, Bram Fischer is admitted as a senior advocate thus becoming a member of the Queens Council.

 J.B.
 Marks is voted onto as the Transvaal presidency for the ANC.

-July, The executives of the ANC, the South African Indian Congress and representatives of the Franchise Action Council meet in Johannesburg and decide to embark on a mass campaign for the repeal of the pass laws and stock limitations, the Group Areas Act, the Separate Representation of Voters Act, the Bantu Authorities Act and the Suppression of Communism Act.
+The executives of the ANC, the SAIC and representatives of the Franchise Action Council meet in Johannesburg and decide to embark on a mass campaign for the repeal of the pass laws and stock limitations, the Group Areas Act, the Separate Representation of Voters Act, the Bantu Authorities Act and the Suppression of Communism Act.
 This meeting and the six laws it identified became the basis of the Defiance Campaign.

 Brian Percy Bunting is banned.

-August 12, Twenty leaders are arrested and indicted on a charge, under another section of the Suppression of Communism Act that through the Defiance Campaign they are perpetrating unlawful acts to bring about political, industrial, social, and economic change in the Union.
-This by definition of the Act was tantamount to Communism.
+Twenty leaders are arrested and indicted on a charge, under another section of the Suppression of Communism Act that through the Defiance Campaign they are perpetrating unlawful acts to bring about political, industrial, social, and economic change in the Union.
+This, by definition of the Act, was tantamount to Communism.
 Bram Fischer defends these Congress leaders.
-Dr Moroka dissociates himself from his fellow trialists.
+Dr James Moroka, ANC President, dissociates himself from his fellow trialists.
 The trial drags on for five months and all the leaders are found guilty of ‘statuary communism’.
 The defendants are eventually found guilty of ‘statutory communism’ and are sentenced to nine months imprisonment suspended for two years.
-The accused included Dr. J. S. Moroka, President of the ANC, Walter Sisulu Secretary-General of the ANC, Dr. Y. M. Dadoo, President of the SAIC, and Nelson Mandela, President of ANC Youth League.
-JB Marks, D. Bopape, Dan Tloome, James Philips, N Sita, A Kathrada, Maulvi and Yusuf Cachalia.
+The accused included Dr. J. S. Moroka, President of the ANC, Walter Sisulu Secretary-General of the ANC, Dr. Y. M. Dadoo, President of the SAIC, and Nelson Mandela, President of African National Congress Youth League (ANCYL), JB Marks, D. Bopape, Dan Tloome, James Philips, Nana Sita, Ahmed Kathrada, Maulvi Cachalia and Yusuf Cachalia.

-November - October, Brian Percy Bunting is a Natives' Representative in the House of Assembly from the Cape Western District.
+Brian Percy Bunting is the Cape Western District Natives' Representative in the House of Assembly.

-March, Brian and Sonia Bunting arrive in the Soviet Union as guests of the All-Soviet Society for Cultural Ties with Foreign Countries (VOKS)
+Brian and Sonia Bunting arrive in the Soviet Union as guests of the All-Soviet Society for Cultural Ties with Foreign Countries (VOKS).

 Sam Kahn visits Russia.
 He is prohibited from attending gatherings and is subsequently convicted of violating his ban, but the conviction is overturned on appeal.

-June 25 - 26, About 8 000 people representing the African National Congress, the Congress of Democrats, the South African Indian Congress, the Coloured People’s Congress, and the South African Congress of Trade Unions meet in Kliptown, Soweto at the Congress of the People (COP).
-The South African Congress of Trade Unions becomes an active member of the Congress Alliance.
+About 8 000 people representing the African National Congress, the Congress of Democrats, the South African Indian Congress, the Coloured People’s Congress (SACPO), and the South African Congress of Trade Unions (SACTU) meet in Kliptown, Soweto at the Congress of the People (COP).
+The SACTU becomes an active member of the Congress Alliance.
 It is represented on the Alliance's National Co-ordinating Committee.
-The African National Congress Youth League and Transvaal Indian Youth Congress are active in attending to the delegates’ needs.
+The ANCYL and Transvaal Indian Youth Congress (TIYC) are active in attending to the delegates’ needs.
 The COP adopts the Freedom Charter, which becomes the common programme of the Congresses.

-October 1, Kotane is among 2000 delegates from foreign countries in Peking invited to review the military and civilian parades for the 6th anniversary of the People’s Republic of China.
+Kotane is among 2000 delegates from foreign countries in Peking, China invited to review the military and civilian parades for the 6th anniversary of the People’s Republic of China.